Carei: The Monument of the Romanian Soldier

 The Monument of the Romanian Soldier, which commemorates the Battle of Carei of October 1944, is situated in the center of the city.
 The monument was built by the sculptor Gheza Vida and the architect Anton Dâmboianu.
 It was inaugurated in 1964, in the presence of the Defense Minister, Leontin Sălăjan.
 The monument was built with white stone and has impressive dimensions, with a frontal opening of 18 m, a depth of 5 m, and a height of 12 m.
 The monument has the following inscription: "Glory to the soldiers of the Romanian Army, fallen in the struggles for the liberation of the homeland".

 The Train Station

 The first train station was built in 1871, when the Debrecen–Satu Mare railway was built.
 The Carei–Zalău railway was inaugurated on 23 December 1887.
 The building of today's train station was built between 1910 and 1912.
 During World War II the train station was heavily bombarded, but the damage it suffered was rapidly repaired.

 Demographics

-According to the 2011 census, Carei had a population of 21,112; out of those, 51.9% were Hungarian, 38.3% were Romanian, 2.3% were German, and 2.2% were Roma.
-As to religion, 36% of the commune population were Roman Catholic, 32% of them were Romanian Orthodox and 20% were Reformed (Calvinist).
+According to the 2021 census, Carei had a population of 18,957, marking a decrease from the figure recorded at the 2011 census (20,775 inhabitants).